Why handwriting fails without proper Core Strength and Hand Strength This article discusses how your…

 It’s important to begin these exercises as early in your child’s development as possible.
 Preparing your child for learning while they are young and while the brain is evolving is the most critical time to “rewire” the brain for harder concepts.
 Children who begin these types of exercises much later in life often have more difficulty in the classroom and have to work harder to retrain the brain.

-To get the full copy of our Brain Breaks Puzzles, click here or click the image below.
+To get the full copy of the Brain Breaks Puzzles, click here or click the image below.